 When using signed URLs with resumable uploads to upload objects to your

-bucket, you only need to use the signed URL in the initial
+bucket, you only need to use the signed URL in the URI of the initial

 to be made by the server, avoiding the need for clients to have to deal with

 Resumable uploads are pinned in the region they start in.
 For example, if you